UPDATED COVID-19 Information

 Please request a letter from our Director of Human Resources and Legal Affairs, Leila Seigrist.
 Her email is Leila.Seigrist@cabotschools.org.

-36. If my student is in quarantine, will they still have access to free school meals?
+21. If my student is in isolation due to being positive for COVID-19, will they still have access to free school meals?

 Yes.
 Please contact our Director of Food Service Erin Wilkes at Erin.Wilkes@cabotschools.org.

-37. What if I am quarantined and I do not have internet access to do my school work?
+37. What if I do not have internet access to do my school work?

 If your student qualifies for “free or reduced-price meals" and you do not have internet access at home, call our Technology Department at 501-743-3503.